dudynets/Cpp-Course-Assignments/SECURITY.md

 ### End-of-Life Policy

-We will provide security updates to the latest release of this project for at least [X] years after its initial release.
-After that time, we may discontinue security updates for that version.
+We will not provide security updates to any release of this project.

 ### Code of Conduct